Trump rips McCain on veterans: 'Didn't get the job done'

 The attacks, which started over the weekend on Twitter, have continued through the early part of the week, even as McCain's friends and family have cried foul publicly.

-Sen. Johnny Isakson, R-Ga., in a Wednesday radio interview with Georgie Public Broadcasting, denounced Trump's earlier remarks as "deplorable" — the term Hillary Clinton famously used to describe half of Trump's supporters during the 2016 campaign.
+Sen. Johnny Isakson, R-Ga., in a radio interview on Wednesday with Georgia Public Broadcasting, denounced Trump's earlier remarks as "deplorable" — the term Hillary Clinton famously used to describe half of Trump's supporters during the 2016 campaign.

 Trump told the audience in Lima that he would save the press time by unfolding his grievances against McCain from the podium.